grayresearch/CX/CHARTER.md

-extension, and specify standard software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and coexist harmoniously
+extension, and specify standard software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and coexist harmoniously.

 Operationally, the interfaces enable software to *discover* that a CX is available, to *select* it as the hart's current CX, to *select* the